Changissnz/nu_merchant_principal/README.md

 reach $V_v$, the verifier-vultures, let alone $V_s$, the spectator-vultures.
-Every class of vultures operates in a contained manner with respect to members, and compartmentalization between classes is code of conduct.
+Every class of vultures operates in a contained manner with respect to members, and compartmentalization of classes is code of conduct.
 The adversary could use something called an <ins>inquisitive force</ins> onto a class of obfuscator-vulture $V_d^{(i)}$.
 $V_d^{(i)}$ would send the information $I$ as